jgomes42/aps-hubs-browser-nodejs/MCP_UI_END_TO_END_GUIDE.md

 1. ✅ Both servers start without errors
 2. ✅ Can authenticate in main app
 3. ✅ MCP-UI app loads without errors
-4. ✅ Can fetch resources (check Network tab)
+4. ✅ Can fetch resources via HTTP (check Network tab - should see GET /mcp-ui/resource/...)
 5. ✅ Panel renders with HTML content
 6. ✅ Buttons in panel are clickable
-7. ✅ Actions are sent and processed
+7. ✅ Actions are sent via HTTP POST (not MCP protocol!)
 8. ✅ Server logs show action processing

+**Important Distinction**:
+- ✅ What you're testing: MCP UI **resource format** rendering
+- ❌ What you're NOT testing: MCP **protocol** (stdio/JSON-RPC)
+- The React app validates that the UI resource **format** works
+- It does NOT validate the MCP protocol works (because it's not being used)

 ---